FlyingFathead/dvr-yolov8-detection/README.md

 - Add hooks for sending detections to web servers or APIs

 ## Changelog
+- **0.1624**
+  - Additional relative path fallback fix in aggregation
+  - Paths for webUI are now correctly constructed
 - **0.1623** (Jun 12 2025)
   - Fixed fallback logic for directory saving; now all file saves are verified; two-level fallback for each file save
   - Web server tries to fetch the file from both the intended and the fallback location when needed